Europe

 Visa requirements vary by nationality

 A residence permit for remote workers employed by foreign companies or self-employed with clients abroad.
-Valid for up to 2 years with 50% income tax reduction for up to 7 years.
+Requires embassy application (Law 5275/2026).
+Initial visa valid 12 months, extendable to a 2-year renewable residence permit.
+Potential 50% income tax reduction for qualifying new tax residents.

 Minimum $3,500/per_month